Dave-team/Knowledge-base/Priorities.md

 **Balance and track time**
 - Daily routine: emails, Notion Inbox, Data Quality dashboard, Redshift Dashboard
 - Plan in advance what the main priorities are for the week.
 Set realistic expectations.
+To help this prioritization:
+  - Do we have anything on that is blocking something or is timely?
+This is priority.
+  - If not, do we have high impact projects that will be hard and take time (e.g. require work with Tech also)?
+If yes, start moving this forward as the right time to start these is when there is some flexibility
+  - If not, what projects have the highest potential impact (releted to business strategy)?
+Make sure to consider both impact for the data team and the business.
+Often, these are the longer term strategic initiatives and the hard challenges to solve.
+Another rule of thumb to consider is whether the business would benefit from projects now or more in the future?
+Focus on more immediate impact projects.
-Focus on high impact projects that make a great BI team.
-These are the longer term strategic initiatives and the hard challenges to solve.
-When overwhelmed or in doubt, make a list of projects, their next step, approach and timeline.
+  - When overwhelmed or in doubt, make a list of projects, their next step, approach and timeline.
 Confirm with manager.
-Overall, the aim is to self-manage these priorities
 - Work towards those activities in a balanced way making sure the most important ones are completed.
 When working on something challenging, timebox it and balance it with easier wins.
 Solve one thing at a time.
 - Keep a log of what I achieved during the week
 - Maintain a balance between ad hoc, roadmap, and development